Starting Seeds Starts Now!

 The other component was light.
 Even a south-facing greenhouse window in a kitchen didn’t give seedlings the 12 and more hours of light required to keep the plants from becoming leggy.
 A simple fluorescent set-up can easily take care of this, whether it’s part of a system or just a fixture you hang above the plants.
 Make sure you’re able to adjust the height of the light as the plant grow taller.

 Another thing I needed to know: how many weeks before last frost should different types of seeds be started indoors?
 Broccoli should be started 10 weeks before you plan to transplant it into the garden, tomatoes 4- 5 weeks.
 We’ve talked about introducing plants to the outdoors before.
-For more tips on starting seeds indoors check here (pdf format).
+For more tips on starting seeds indoors check here (PDF).
 Then get started starting…